 Larimer County Bar Association (“LCBA”) was founded in 1910, and became a Not For Profit Organization in 1985.
 It serves as a professional association for lawyers in Larimer County, acting as the local extension of the Colorado Bar Association.

 LCBA’s mission is to provide its members with opportunities to contribute to the betterment of the profession, the judiciary, and the community through LCBA-sponsored programs, events, and services.
 These have traditionally included such things as continuing legal education, college scholarships, pro bono services, and social activities.

 What We've Done in the Past Year

-In March 2018, the traditional Spring Term Day was hosted, which included a business meeting, a visit from the President of the Colorado Bar Association and a presentation by Justice Richard Gabriel, and a bowling competition.
+In March 2019, the traditional Spring Term Day was hosted, which included a business meeting, a visit from the President of the Colorado Bar Association and a presentation by Supreme Court Justice Ben Coates, and a bowling competition.
 Election of Officers takes place at this meeting.